jiaxian-hlj/FL-Dpu/README.md

 The code is released under GPL V3.

 ### Reference
-If you use this code, please cite the following papers:
+If you use this code, we highly recommend to cite the following papers:
 ```
 @article{LU2022102298,
 title = {Federated learning for computational pathology on gigapixel whole slide images},